Leon René: Labels

 During the 1940s, with his brother and songwriting partner, Otis René, Leon René established and ran the independent rhythm and blues labels Exclusive Records and Excelsior Records.
 Otis was responsible for any publicly identified with Excelsior Records, while Leon was identified with Exclusive Records.
 They had purchased their own record plant, but when the format changed from 78 rpm to 45rpm, they could not press the new speed, and the labels went out of business.
 Otis René's Excelsior label existed from 1944 to 1951.
 Leon René's Exclusive Records existed from 1944 to 1950.
 Artists on Exclusive Records included "Frantic" Fay Thomas, the Buddy Baker Sextet, Joe Liggins and Johnny Moore's Three Blazers.

 Leon René then set up Class Records in 1951, with his son, Rafael "Googie" René and Preston Love.
 René then issued successful recordings by his son, plus Oscar McLollie and Bobby Day.
 Day also recorded as Bobby Byrd of The Hollywood Flames and Bob & Earl.
-In 1958, he set up the Rendezvous Record Company, which produced hits by B. Bumble and the Stingers, until it folded in 1963.
+In 1958, he set up Rendezvous Records, which produced hits by Ernie Fields, and B. Bumble and the Stingers, until it folded in 1963.

 René died in Los Angeles, California, at the age of 80.
 He was the grandfather of former X Factor contestant Chris Rene.